ALK positive lung cancer: Screening

 Micrograph showing an ALK positive adenocarcinoma of the lung.
 ALK immunostain.

 Screening for ALK positive lung cancer is now a standard of care and strongly recommended by the American Society of Clinical Oncology as well as the European Society of Medical Oncology.
-Screening in the United States of most often done with immunohistochemistry (IHC) staining or FISH.
+Screening in the United States is most often done with immunohistochemistry (IHC) staining or FISH.

 Treatment

 Crizotinib is a targeted therapy (FDA approved in 2011), manufactured by Pfizer and marketed under the brand name Xalkori and Crizalk that targets the EML4/ALK fusion gene.

 Ceritinib is a second generation targeted therapy (FDA approved in 2014), manufactured by Novartis and sold under the brand name Zykadia that also targets the EML4 fusion gene.
 When compared to Crizotinib, early studies showed Ceritinib and other second generation ALK inhibitors demonstrated superior central nervous system (CNS) penetration leading to superior anti-tumor response in patients with metastatic disease to the CNS.

-Alectinib another second generation targeted therapy and was approved (for this) in Japan in 2014 and by US FDA in 2015., manufactured by Genentech and marketed under the brand name Alecensa.
+Alectinib another second generation targeted therapy and was approved (for this) in Japan in 2014 and by US FDA in 2015.
+It is manufactured by Genentech and marketed under the brand name Alecensa.

 Brigatinib a second generation targeted therapy (FDA approved in 2017), manufactured by Takeda and is marketed under the brand name Alunbrig.

 Ensartinib is a second generation targeted therapy (trial drug X-396), manufactured by XCovery.

 Lorlatinib is a third generation targeted therapy (FDA approved in 2018), manufactured by Pfizer.

 NVL-655 is a fourth generation targeted therapy (currently in clinical trials), developed by Nuvalent.

 Although treatment with immune checkpoint inhibitors has proved effective with some types of non-small cell lung cancer, it seems to be generally ineffective with ALK positive non-small cell lung cancer.